Rwandan opposition politician jailed for eight years

 “I‘m not surprised, (but I am) disappointed.
 I firmly believe that she should have been acquitted of all of the counts on the indictment,” he told reporters.

-“But we will go to appeal on what it is that she has been convicted of,” he said.
+“But we will go to appeal on what it is that she has been convicted of.”

-“She will be disappointed ... but she’s an intelligent person who recognizes that the likelihood of her being acquitted of all of these allegations was unlikely.”

-There was no immediate reaction to the verdict from members of her party.
-A handful of her supporters were in court but left quietly after the verdict.
+Ingabire was arrested by Rwandan police on Oct.
+14 after they said investigations into a former rebel commander facing terrorism charges had also implicated her.

 Kagame’s final presidential term expires in 2017.
 He has led his country’s recovery from the 1994 genocide, receiving praise for his efforts to transform Rwanda into a middle-income country by 2020.

-But critics accuse him of being authoritarian and trampling on media and political freedoms.
-He rejects the accusations.
+However critics accuse him of being authoritarian and trampling on media and political freedoms.
+(Reporting by Jenny Clover; Writing by James Macharia; Editing by Andrew Roche)

-“Political space in Rwanda barely exists, I would say, for opposition parties in the real sense of the word,” said Carina Tertsakian, senior researcher in the Africa division of Human Rights Watch.

-“The verdict today is the culmination of a long and flawed trial for Victoire Ingabire which included several charges which in our view were politically motivated.”